biomage-org/developer-docs/restore-cognito.md

 There you can download the `data.json` file, which later will be used to import the users to the new bucket.

 2. In case the users are still existing in a pool you can create a new backup file from the user pool, which can then be used to import users.
-Using the package `cognito-backup-restore` you can do `cdr backup`, which is an interactive command and will guide you to choose
+Using the package `cognito-backup-restore` you can do `cbr backup`, which is an interactive command and will guide you to choose
 AWS region and user pool name for which you want to create a backup. (more info [here](https://medium.com/geekculture/how-to-quickly-backup-and-restore-aws-cognito-user-pool-c1d820b927a8))

 **Create new user pool if required**